METS-Programme/ugandaemr-usermanual/patient_data_exchange/setup-sync-to-shr.md

-## Setting Up The Shared Health Record Sync.
+## Setting Up The Sync of Data to Central Server.
-There are four steps taken to setup the shared health record sync.
+There are four steps taken to setup the syncing data to central server.

     1. Setting up the URL where the data will be synced to